metubin712/DeepSpliceDetectors/README.md

 $ docker Start DeepSpliceDetectors
 ```

-**Note:** to use *GPU* resources within the docker container make sure that the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker) is installed.
+**Note:** To use *GPU* resources within the docker container make sure that the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker) is installed.
 Without a proper setup, the code will only execute on *CPU*.

 ## Compatibility and Requirements